 J.G.
 Wentworth is a structured settlement company headquartered in Pennsylvania.
 The company not only purchases structured settlements, annuities, and lottery payments, but also offers debt relief solutions.
 Plus, J.G.
 Wentworth offers non-recourse pre-settlement funding for certain types of claims (e.g., personal injury) and can get you funded within a couple of days of finalizing your agreement.

 As with the other companies we reviewed, you’ll need to contact J.G.
 Wentworth to get a customized pricing and terms quote.
 We chose J.G.
 Wentworth as a structured settlement company that’s best for flexible terms because every customer gets a solution tailored to their specific needs.

 As an accredited BBB business, J.G.
-Wentworth has an A rating but only 3-star customer reviews.
-Customer complaints and negative reviews were primarily related to advertising and sales, along with issues related to the company’s offerings.
+Wentworth has an A+ rating and a four-star customer reviews.
+Customer complaints and negative reviews were primarily related to customer service.
 As you should with any such service provider, make sure to carefully review the terms of your agreement, obtain quotes from other companies, and get everything in writing.
 Understanding what you’re getting into—and having it in writing—will help you avoid problems down the road.

 Best for Quick Settlements : Annuity Transfers